rackerlabs/mimic/README.md

     >> To get started with Mimic, POST an authentication request to:
     >> /identity/v2.0/tokens

-You can use the command below test authentication and see your service catalog.
+You can use the command below to test authentication and see your service catalog.
 The service catalog containts the endpoints for other available APIs.

     curl -s -XPOST -d '{"auth":{"RAX-KSKEY:apiKeyCredentials":{"username":"mimic","apiKey":"12345"}}}' http://localhost:8900/identity/v2.0/tokens | python -m json.tool